theRealAph/ScopeLocals/README.md

   driver threw an exception while performing some completely unrelated aspect of the business logic.

-  In the example, what is really needed is a simple, one-way broadcast with a single point of assignment in a caller (at 1.) and multiple points in called code where the data is consumed (at 3. and 5.).
+  In our example, what is really needed is a simple, one-way broadcast with a single point of assignment in a caller (at 2.) and multiple points in called code where the data is consumed (at 3. and 5.).
-  This is a very common use case and it is not supported well by the more complex API that `ThreadLocal` implements.
+  This is a very common pattern and it is not supported well by the complex API of `ThreadLocal`.

   `ThreadLocal` was specified to provide unconstrained mutability in order to support a much more general model of communication.
 Data is able to flow in